booch/presentations/Ruby_Preserves/slides.md

 * RDBMS = Relational DataBase Management System
 * Developer workstations are fast enough to run "full" RDBMSes
+* It makes sense to do all your development on the same DB as production, if you can
+    * Postgres and MySQL are definitely feasible
+    * Oracle and SQL Server may not be feasible, but now have "Express" versions
 * If you're not using "interesting" features, then you're probably using "standard" SQL
 * YAGNI = You Ain't Gonna Need It